 When should you have sex on your period?

 Your period will be messiest on the days when you have a heavier flow, typically during your first few days.
 Period sex will be less messy when you have a lighter flow, typically at the end of your period.
 So if you’re concerned about mess, you might want to have period sex towards the end of your period.
 But if you and your partner don’t mind getting a little bloody, then go ahead and have period sex at any time.

 Are there any benefits to period sex?

 The rumors are true: Period sex can reduce menstrual cramps.
-When you orgasm, your pelvic muscles contract and release.
-Besides that, the same benefits you usually get from sex — orgasm, stress relief, bonding with your partner — also apply during period sex.
-So if and your partner are interested in period sex, why not try it?
+When you orgasm, your pelvic muscles contract and release, which can help alleviate cramping.
+Besides that, the same benefits you usually get from sex — pleasure, stress relief, bonding with your partner — also apply during period sex.
+Plus, period blood provides some all-natural lube.
+If and your partner are interested in period sex, why not try it?
 You might be surprised by how much you enjoy it.